RES granted consent to install 99.9-MW battery in England

 Battery storage system.
 Image by: RES Group (www.res-group.com).

-September 8 (Renewables Now) - North East England’s County Durham has awarded planning permission to RES Group’s 99.9-MW Spennymoor battery energy storage project, the developer said on Wednesday.
+North East England’s County Durham has awarded planning permission to RES Group’s 99.9-MW Spennymoor battery energy storage project, the developer said on Wednesday.

 The scheme was given the green light in line with the case officer’s recommendation.